 Do you ever lie in bed, particularly on a Sunday evening, and suddenly feel overcome with anxiousness but you can't quite put your finger on the source?

-But it turns out that it's your anxiety that keeps your brain performing at a much higher level and enables you to work through both personal and work issues quickly and thoroughly.
-Psychologists are actually calling anxiety the 'shadow of intelligence?.
+But it turns out that it's your nighttime anxiety that keeps your brain performing at a much higher level and enables you to work through both personal and work issues quickly and thoroughly.
+Psychologists are actually calling anxiety the "shadow of intelligence".

 The key to nighttime anxiety is to recognise and understand it.
 While anxiety is good at helping you overcome obstacles, when it starts to affect your sleeping pattern you need to take control.
 Nighttime anxiety often results because your brain is over-stimulated, usually because you're either double- or triple-screening (TV, computer, phone) right up until the point you get into bed.
 As hard as it might be, try not to bring any electronics into the bedroom, even just leave your phone to charge in a different corner of the room so you're not mindlessly scrolling.